-My co-edited volume Research Methods for the Digital Humanities will be released on November 23, 2018 from Palgrave Macmillan.
-My contribution to this volume, aside from editing and the co-written introduction is the chapter “Creating an Influencer-Relationship Model to Locate Actors in Environmental Communication.”
+My co-edited volume, Research Methods for the Digital Humanities, was released on November 23, 2018 from Palgrave Macmillan.
+My contribution to this volume is the chapter “Creating an Influencer-Relationship Model to Locate Actors in Environmental Communication.”

 The chapter discusses the method used to create influencer-relationship models from a collection of over 4,000 newspaper articles.
 The software used for this chapter can be found on my gitbub page.